 - Create a testing environment

 All of this is laborious and technical work.
 Engaging in this activity along with your everyday business is cumbersome.
 Even if you go through all the trouble and test your latest backup version.
 If that is not working as properly then you have to go down the list testing each version.
 This means you may not test your backups; or at least not test all the backup versions of your website.
 It is important to test all the backup versions because you never know which one you’ll need at the time of restoring your site.
 The more difficult a task gets the less we seem to engage in doing it.

 Even if you’re willing to take on the task, there is one more point to consider.
 Once the testing is done you’ll need to find a way to get rid of this environment.
 Otherwise maintaining it will become another chore on your task list.
 This is not ideal.

 A backup solution must make it easy for you to test your backups instead of creating additional hassles.
 A solution which allows you to test backups must make it feasible to test multiple versions; and this is the marker of a good testing environment.

 BlogVault offers the Test Restore functionality, an option to test any and all of your backups versions with a single click.
 An exact, fully functioning copy of the site is generated from the chosen backup version, and loaded to BlogVault’s test servers.

-BlogVault maintains at least 30 versions of your WordPress site’s backup.
+BlogVault maintains at least 30 versions of your site’s backup.
 You can choose any of those versions to ‘Test Restore’.
 Once the backup version is chosen it is loaded to Blogvault’s test servers.